 - Select the folder where you want to create the group, and then click Create Application Group.
 The group creation wizard launches with an Introduction page.
 You can remove the page from future launches of this wizard.

 - Follow the wizard to configure settings on the pages described below.
 When you are done with each page, select Next until you reach the Summary page.

 The Delivery Groups page lists all delivery groups, with the number of machines each group contains.

-- The Compatible Delivery Groups list contains delivery groups you can select.
+- The Compatible Delivery Groups list contains delivery groups that you can select.
 Compatible delivery groups contain random (not permanently or statically assigned) multi-session or single-session OS machines.

-- The Incompatible Delivery Groups list contains delivery groups you cannot select.
+- The Incompatible Delivery Groups list contains delivery groups that you cannot select.
 Each entry explains why it is not compatible, such as containing statically assigned machines.